-Internal Examination Pattern: There will be two parts; Part A and Part B. Part A contains 5 questions with 2 questions from each module (2.5 modules x = 5), having 3 marks for each question.
+End Semester Examination Pattern: There will be two parts; Part A and Part B. Part A contain 10 questions with 2 questions from each module, having 3 marks for each question.
 Students should answer all questions.
-Part B also contains 5 questions with 2 questions from each module (2.5 modules x = 5), of which a student should answer any one.
-The questions should not have subdivisions and each one carries 7 marks.
+Part B contains 2 questions from each module of which student should answer any one.
+Each question can have maximum 2 sub-divisions and carry 14 marks.